richardhenyash/artofnht/README.md

 The Biography and Contact information will be presented on the About NHT page.
 The about page will include a contact button which will open up a contact form which will have a Subscribe option.

-Further wireframes were then developed showing the Home, Gallery and About pages as viewed on Desktop, Tablet and Mobile devices [Responsive Design Wireframes](./assets/wireframes/rev1).
+[Responsive Design Wireframes](./assets/wireframes/rev1) were then developed showing the Home, Gallery and About pages as viewed on Desktop, Tablet and Mobile devices.

 ### Design Choices